Iselingen: Aagaard and Hammerich

 After about a year, Lind sold Iselingen to district manager (amtsforvalter) H. H. P. Reiersen who shortly thereafter sold it to a consortium from Copenhagen consisting of Just Michael Aagaard, Peder Bech, Iver Qvistgaard and Hans Wassard.
-They also acquired nearby Marienlyst Manor.
-Aagaard became the sole owner of Iselingen in 1806 while Wassard acquired full ownership of Marienlyst in 1810.
+Aagaard became the sole owner of Iselingen in 1806.
+In 1810, he sold the farm Marienlyst to Wassard.
+It was at the same time incorporated as an independent manor.

 Aagaard offered his son Holger Halling Aagaard to become manager of the estate.
 Recently engaged to 18-year old Marie Koës, he consulted his fiancé on the matter and she responded with a "Yes let's move to Iselingen, then I can have a large garden with lots of flowers and strawberries!".
 Holger Halling Aagaard managed the estate with great skill and inherited it in 1819.
 He owned Iselingen until 1866 and it won a reputation for being the most well-run estate in the country.
 He was very interested in both art and science and socialized with many of the most prominent figures of his day.
 His visitors at Iselingen included the Ørsted brothers, Grundtvig, Bertel Thorvaldsen, Adam Oehlenschläger and Christian Winther.

 Holger Aagaard's son, Georg Aagaard, a National Liberal politician who was a member of the Constituent Assembly that prepared the Danish constitution of 1849, died before his father.
 Iselingen was therefore passed on to Holger Aagaard's son-in-law Martin Hammerich, a scholar specializing in Norse linguistics, culture, history.
 His home at Iselingen became a meeting place for many of the most prominent Nordic intellectuals of the time.

 Martin Hammerich's son Johannes Hammerich inherited Iselingen in 1881.